AGoblinKing/theiaology/README.md

 - [x] Unified Velocity locomotion
 - [x] Pet DogSheeps in VR
 - [x] SharedArrayBuffer Workers, like uh.. an ECS that your GPU has access to
+- [x] .theia file format for sharing the whole thing as drag n' drop or linkable
+- [?] a Timeline editor in VR with funky text

 ![Promotional Gif](./public/image/interaction.gif)